-Over the last decade Manchester has continued on our journey towards meeting our ambition of being a "world-class" city by 2025.
-Compared to 2010 we now have a significantly higher population, a larger workforce and more businesses operating in the city.
+Over the past decade, Manchester has continued its journey towards meeting its ambition of being a world-class city by 2025.
+Compared to 2010, we now have a significantly higher population, a larger workforce, and more businesses operating in the city.
 Our economy has become more diverse, with digital, creative, technology and health innovation businesses now thriving alongside more traditional sectors, such as financial and professional services.
-This economic growth, building on the strengths of our existing communities, has helped to attract a younger, more diverse and higher-skilled population.
+This economic growth, building on the strengths of our existing communities, has helped to attract a younger, more diverse and higherskilled population.